aws-ia/workshop-taskcat/content/40_lab4/_index.md

 ## Execute the test.

-In this lab, we'll use taskcat's **--no-delete** using this flag will retain the CloudFormation stack after the test is complete.
+In this lab, we'll use taskcat's **--no-delete** flag, which will retain the CloudFormation stack after the test is complete.

-To get started, navigate to the `lab4/cfn-project` folder in
+To get started, navigate to the `lab4/cfn-project` folder in your IDE